Firework (song): Live performances

 On May 25, 2014, Perry performed the song as her encore at BBC Radio 1's Big Weekend in Glasgow.
 She was the headliner of Super Bowl XLIX halftime show, which took place on February 1, 2015, and "Firework" was the last song of the performance.

 On May 27, 2017, Perry performed the song at BBC Radio 1's Big Weekend in Hull.
 On January 20, 2021, she sang it in front of the Lincoln Memorial during the "Celebrating America" inaugural concert special commemorating the Inauguration of Joe Biden as the 46th President of the United States, closing out the show.
 A massive firework display was coordinated to appear near the Washington Monument, to serve as a backdrop for her performance.

 On May 7, 2023, Perry performed it along with "Roar" at the Coronation Concert outside Windsor Castle in celebration of the coronation of King Charles III and Queen Camilla.
 She also sang "Firework" as the finale for her residency Play and her tours the California Dreams Tour, the Prismatic World Tour, Witness: The Tour, and The Lifetimes Tour.

+On January 17, 2026, Perry performed this song on Joy Awards 2026 that took place in Saudi Arabia alongside Roar and Dark Horse.